Skip to main content

 God destroyed the wealth of this man to show him and us that the wealth of this world is not a sign of God’s pleasure or displeasure, but rather a test through which God examines our belief, action and character.
 It is not about the wealth in and of itself, but how we earn and spend it.

 The third unique story in this chapter is that of Moses and Khidr.
 It is a story where knowledge becomes a trial.
 This is perhaps a perplexing concept as we normally only associate knowledge with goodness and benefit.
-Yet just as with wealth, knowledge too can be used for good and evil.
-It can also lead to arrogance, pride and looking down upon others deemed less knowledgeable rather than the noble attributes it should nurture within us; humbleness, piety and a genuine concern for the wellbeing of others.
+Yet just as with wealth, knowledge too can be used for good or misused.
+It can also lead to arrogance, pride and looking down upon others deemed less knowledgeable rather than the noble attributes it should nurture within us; modesty, humbleness, piety and a genuine concern for the wellbeing of others.
 How many times have we been guilty of possessing these ignoble traits as a result of some small measure of knowledge we acquired?

 The fourth and final story concerns the king who conquered the East and West.
 The story of Thul-Qarnayn concerns the trial of power, authority and influence.
 When Thul-Qarnayn had conquered the West, God tested his immense power and how he would use it.
 Instead of going to either extreme of treating all his subjects harshly or with kindness, Thul-Qarnayn established justice.